 Overall, the domestic private sector has begun to mend its balance sheets.
 The fiscal automatic stabilizers have kicked in to support private-sector net saving, even though the government has not responded to the crisis at this stage.

-According to the logic of the model, it wouldn’t matter if this exogenous spending increase came from government deficit expenditure, private investment or export demand.
+According to the logic of the model, it wouldn’t matter if this extra exogenous spending came from government spending, private investment or export demand.
 However, since investment is considered to be sensitive to expected profitability, which Keynesians regard as a function of aggregate demand, stronger investment seems unlikely in the midst of weak demand and high unemployment.
-This is especially true, in terms of MMT, given that the domestic private sector is intent on increasing its net saving, and this can be achieved through reductions in investment as well as a higher saving rate.
+This is especially true, in terms of MMT, given that the domestic private sector is intent on increasing its net saving, and this can be achieved through reductions in investment as well as through a higher saving rate.

-The solution, within the model, is for the government to increase deficit spending, either through increased spending or tax cuts.
+The solution, within the model, is for the government to increase its net spending, through increased spending and/or tax cuts.

 By increasing government spending by 10 to 30, and leaving all other parameters unchanged, the model indicates output would be restored to the full employment level of 100 with the following sectoral composition: